Citation Sentiment Reflects Multiscale Sociocultural Norms: Discussion

 \subsection{Methodological Considerations}

 Several methodological considerations are pertinent to our study.
 First, our sentiment analysis method captures both evaluative judgments and expressed commonalities and differences between the citing and the cited works.
 Sentiment can be defined in multiple ways \cite{liu2017many}, and the findings must be interpreted in the context of the definition used.
-Second, because we have limited amount of data for each individual author, we cannot predict how a single citer might behave.
+Second, because we have limited data for each individual author, we cannot predict how a single citer might behave.
 Instead, our results characterize trends for a group or groups of people.
-Third, in seeking to understand how scholars cited the work of others with different sorts of affect, it was important to ensure that differences in scholarly content were not driving our findings.
-Hence, we developed and employed a null model that accounts for differences in content between citing and cited papers, thereby ensuring a clean representation of sentiment.
+Third, in seeking to understand how scholars cited the work of others with different sorts of affect, it was important to minimize the effect of content.
+Hence, we developed and employed a null model that accounts for textual (dis)similarity between citing and cited papers, and show residual sentiment estimates.
 Fourth, studies of culture are challenged by the complexity of the concept, and prior work has underscored the need to think about multiple dimensions and scales of culture \cite{atkinson2004contrasting,atkinson2003writing}.
 Here we acknowledge that complexity by examining cultural factors that span from small to large scales, and concretize our investigation by using specific variables related to social practices and beliefs.
 Fifth, prior work has found that criticism and intellectual differences in citations are rare (from $0.8\%$ \cite{nicholson2021scite} to $15\%$ \cite{yan2020relationship}).
 To ensure a reliable signal, we employed a large database of $627108$ citation sentences and a powerful and sensitive sentiment detection method using a large language model.
 Sixth, our results are limited to the field of neuroscience, and it is not yet clear whether they are pertinent to other fields.
 It seems likely that there could be links to other young disciplines, that have common factors like a relative youth which could allow for the emergence of still-malleable subdisciplines, a marked interdisciplinarity drawing on older fields, and a diversity of opinions, methods, and experimental approaches \cite{sabbatini2002interdisciplinarity,bilyk2022neurobiology}.
 It would be interesting to contrast this work to other disciplines of varying ages.